Cubic nonlinear squeezing and its decoherence

-For both kinds of decoherence the robustness of the nonlinear squeezing depended on the value of the final cubicity $z$.
-For many quantum states, the most robust regime was found in the neighborhood of $z = \frac{1}{\sqrt{2}}$, for which the optimal Gaussian state is the vacuum state.
-For the case of loss it is the consequence of the vacuum state being the pointer state for the process.
-Loss gradually transforms the states with nonlinear squeezing into the vacuum state, but as long as the transformation is not complete, some of the initial nonlinear squeezing can be preserved, similarly as in the case of linear squeezing.
+\cor{The most important \uprava{observation that clearly separates the nonlinear from the linear squeezing} is that the effects of decoherence on the nonlinear squeezing are \uprava{also} nonlinear.
+For any given value of the decoherence parameters, for both losses and phase noise, there exists the optimal amount of initial nonlinear squeezing.
+As a consequence, in the presence of strong decoherence, preparing a quantum state with very high nonlinear squeezing is not only redundant, it is counterproductive.
+This is the consequence of the structure of the nonlinear operator. \uprava{Low variance of $\hat{p} + z\hat{x}^2$ needs to be compensated by high variance of $\hat{x} $ due to uncertainty relations.
+High nonlinear squeezing is a manifestation of strong correlations between $\hat{p}$ and $\hat{x}^2$.
+When these correlations diminish under decoherence, the large initial variances of $\hat{p}$ and $\hat{x}^2$ result in larger variance of the joint nonlinear operator.} The second realization is that the robustness of the nonlinear squeezing depends on the value of the final cubicity $z$.} For many quantum states, the most robust regime was found in the neighborhood of $z = \frac{1}{\sqrt{2}}$, for which the optimal Gaussian state is the vacuum state.
+For the case of loss, it is the consequence of the vacuum state being the pointer state for the process.
+Loss gradually transforms the states with nonlinear squeezing into the vacuum state, but as long as the transformation is not complete, some of the initial nonlinear squeezing can be preserved, similarly to the case of linear squeezing.